Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: Abstract

 \section{Abstract}

-Advection-dominated problems are commonly noticed in nature, engineering systems, and a wide range of industrial processes.
-For these problems, linear approximation methods (proper orthogonal decomposition and reduced basis method) are not suitable, as the Kolmogorov \textit{n}-width decay is slow, leading to inefficient and inaccurate reduced order models.
+Advection-dominated problems are predominantly noticed in nature, engineering systems, and various industrial processes.
+Traditional linear compression methods, such as proper orthogonal decomposition (POD) and reduced basis (RB) methods are ill-suited for these problems, due to slow Kolmogorov \textit{n}-width decay.
+This results in inefficient and inaccurate reduced order models (ROMs).
 There are few non-linear approaches to accelerate the Kolmogorov \textit{n}-width decay.
-In this work, we use a neural-network shift augmented transformation technique, that employs automatic-shit detection and detects the optimal non-linear transformation of the full-order model solution manifold $\mathcal{M}$.
-We exploit a deep-learning framework to derive parameter-dependent bijective mapping between the manifold $\mathcal{M}$ and the transformed manifold $\tilde\mathcal{{M}}$.
-It consists of two neural networks, 1) ShiftNet, to employ automatic-shift detection by learning the shift-operator, which finds the optimal shifts for numerous snapshots of the full-order solution manifold, to accelerate the Kolmogorov \textit{n}-width decay, and 2) InterpNet, which learns the reference configuration and can reconstruct the field values of the same, for each shifted grid distribution.
-We construct non-intrusive reduced order models on the resulting transformed linear subspaces and employ automatic-shift detection for predictions.
-We test our methodology on advection-dominated problems, such as 1D travelling waves, 2D isentropic convective vortex and 2D two-phase flow test cases.
-This work leads to the development of the complete NNsPOD-ROM algorithm for model reduction of advection-dominated problems, comprising both offline-online stages.
+In this work, we use a neural network shift augmented transformation technique that employs automatic shift detection.
+This approach leverages a deep-learning framework to derive a parameter-dependent mapping between the original manifold $\mathcal{M}$ and the transformed manifold $\tilde\mathcal{M}$.
+We apply a linear compression method to obtain a low-dimensional linear approximation subspace of the transformed manifold $\tilde\mathcal{M}$.
+Furthermore, we construct non-intrusive reduced order models on the resulting transformed linear approximation subspace and employ automatic shift detection for predictions in the online stage.
+We propose a complete framework, the neural network shift-augmented proper orthogonal decomposition-based reduced order model (NNsPOD-ROM) algorithm, comprising both offline and online stages for model reduction of advection-dominated problems.
+We test our proposed methodology on numerous experiments to evaluate its performance on the 1D linear advection equation, a higher order method benchmark case - the 2D isentropic convective vortex, and 2D two-phase flow.